Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

 \subsubsection{Nervous System.}

 We use the Glasgow Coma Scale (GCS) to evaluate the state of the nervous system.
-GCS is commonly used for bedside assessment of brain injury, and for assessing the consciousness level of critically ill patients, including those with sepsis~\cite{pretorius2011radiology,nagalakshmi2018epigenetic}.
 GCS estimates coma severity based on eye, verbal, and motor criteria, and classifies the patient into mild (score = 13 -- 15), moderate (score = 9 -- 12), severe (score = 3 -- 8), and vegetative state (score less than 3)~\cite{teasdale1974assessment}.
 We find that the average GCS scores for states A1 through A6 are 12.56, 12.24, 13.96, 10.67, 11.20, and 11.77, respectively.
 This indicates that the non-MODS states -- A1, A2, and A3, are mild GCS states, while the MODS states -- A4, A5, and A6 states, are within the range of moderate GCS state.
 Among all of the sepsis states, state A3 displays the highest level of consciousness, while the A4 corresponds to the lowest level of consciousness.

-The order of the GCS scores, SOFA scores, as well as mortality rate of sepsis states, are identical, indicating that the GCS score is a good predictor of mortality for patients with sepsis, and that our method identifies sepsis states consistent with the GCS assessment.
+We find that the GCS scores correlate well with SOFA scores and mortality rate of sepsis states, indicating that the GCS score is a good predictor of severity level or mortality for patients with sepsis.